 Definition of Dark Reaction

-During reduction, ADP and NADP release by the hydrolysis of ATP and NADPH.
-It occurs during the in the absence of sunlight and hence also refers to as “Light independent” reaction.
+ADP and NADP are released by the hydrolysis of ATP and NADPH.
+It occurs during the absence of sunlight.
 A location of the light-independent reaction is inside the aqueous stroma of the photosynthetic apparatus (Chloroplast).
 It generally involves the following steps: